haiwen/seafile/README.markdown

 Licence
 =======

-Seafile and its desktop and mobile clients are published under GPLv3 with one exception -- the seafile's logo of desktop and mobile clients must be kept when redistribution.
+Seafile and its desktop and mobile clients are published under GPLv3.

 The Seafile server's web end, i.e. Seahub, is published under Apache License.
-The seafile logo in Seahub can be changed.

 Contact
 =======